3 key takeaways

 How to use the STAR method in your resume summary

 Your resume summary (often called your professional summary) is an overview of your most relevant skills, experiences, and accomplishments.
-It goes at the top of your resume just under your headline and it’s another place you can apply the STAR method.
+It goes at the top of your resume, just under your headline, and it’s another place you can apply the STAR framework.

 Doing so works similarly to how you approached your bullet points, except you’ll look holistically at your entire career rather than individual job responsibilities.